awsdocs/aws-java-developer-guide-v2/doc_source/examples-cloudwatch-send-events.rst

 ==========

-To add custom |cw| events, call the |cweclient|'s :methodname:`putEvents` method with a :aws-java-class:`PutEventsRequest <services/cloudwatchevents/model/PutEventsRequest>` object that contains one or more :aws-java-class:`PutEventsRequestEntry
+To add custom |cw| events, call the |cweclient|'s :methodname:`putEvents` method with a :aws-java-class-prev:`PutEventsRequest <services/cloudwatchevents/model/PutEventsRequest>` object that contains one or more :aws-java-class-prev:`PutEventsRequestEntry
 <services/cloudwatchevents/model/PutEventsRequestEntry>` objects that provide details about each
 event.
 You can specify several parameters for the entry such as the source and type of the event, resources associated with the event, and so on.